 Below, we outline what it means when an application gets referred for manual processing.

-Roughly about 25% of the total applications for a National Criminal History Check usually take longer than three business days to obtain a result.
+Roughly about 25% of the total applications for a Nationally Coordinated Criminal History Check usually take longer than three business days to obtain a result.
 The plausible explanation in most cases is that such an application is flagged by Australian police agencies for “manual processing”.

 If an application is flagged for "manual processing", an official from a state or territory police agency must manually supervise the checking.